OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Two-factor authentication (2FA) is standard for apps that allow users to access sensitive personal data.
 Common implementations use a password for the first factor and any of the following as the second factor:

-- One-Time password via SMS (SMS-OTP)
+- One-time password via SMS (SMS-OTP)
-- One-time Code via phone call
+- One-time code via phone call
 - Hardware or software token
 - Push notifications in combination with PKI and local authentication